-I am Duane Engdahl, the master designer at Quantum, let me tell you a little about my background.
-I am a theoretical physicist who served his country during the Vietnam and Cold War Era as a Principle Design Engineer developing state-of-art weapons systems for the US Department of Defense; weapons that were so user friendly that they could effectively be used by enlisted recruits soon after basic training.
+Duane Engdahl is the "head honcho" of our small engineering and development company and he is also our master designer and engineer.
+He is a theoretical physicist who served his country during the Vietnam and cold war era as a principle design engineer developing state-of-art weapons systems for the US Department of Defense; weapons that were so user friendly that they could effectively be used by enlisted recruits soon after basic training.
 These tools had to be easy to use and efficient in purpose.
-After about twenty years doing this, I became an expert in what was called in the human factors business, a technology I calles "man-machine interface", an expertise directly applicable to golf putter design..
+After about twenty years doing this, he became an expert in the human factors of easy/effective "man-machine interface", an expertise directly applicable to golf putter design..